pablobarrientos/funky/documentation/funky/org.funky.either/-either/-left/is-right.md

 Overrides [Either.isRight](../is-right.md)

-Return True if the given value is a Right-value, False otherwise.
+Returns True if the given value is a Right-value, False otherwise.